Layer 2 MPLS VPN: LDP-based

-The second type is based on a draft specification by Chandan Mishra from Cisco Systems.
+The second type is based on the Internet Standard RFC 8077 by Chandan Mishra from Cisco Systems.
 This method is also known as a Layer 2 circuit.
 It uses the Label Distribution Protocol (LDP) to communicate between PE routers.
 In this case, every LDP-speaking router will exchange FECs (forwarding equivalence classes) and establish LSPs with every other LDP-speaking router on the network (or just the other PE router, in the case when LDP is tunnelled over RSVP-TE), which differs from the BGP-based methodology.
 The LDP-based style of layer 2 VPN defines new TLVs and parameters for LDP to aid in the signaling of the VPNs.